 4.3.14 Reinstatement of Sick Leave Balance to Rehires

-Previously accumulated sick leave balances are not reinstated in the case of the reemployment of a former employee, except for laid-off employees who are rehired within two years of their lay-off date.
+Previously accumulated sick leave balances are not reinstated in the case of the reemployment of a former employee, except as provided in Section 22.214.171.124 below, and except for laid-off employees who are rehired within two years of their lay-off date.

 4.3.15 Payment of Sick Leave Balance at Retirement